Industry in Kosovo: Trepca Mine

-The Energy Industry
+Energy industry

 Kosovo Energy Corporation J.S.C (KEK) is the sole power corporation in the Republic of Kosovo.
 KEK is vertically integrated and was legally incorporated in 2005.
 KEK was part of the Yugoslavia power system, and focused in production of energy from coal, with power supplied from plants outside of Kosovo.
 By the late 1990s, the core business of the Corporation became the production of coal and energy in Kosovo, through two open-cast coal mines - the Mirash mine and Bardh mine - and two power plants, PP Kosova A power station (880 MW, 40 year old) in poor condition and is the worst single-point source of pollution in Europe that was proposed to be shut down and PP Kosova B power station (700 MW, 27 year old) needs rehabilitation to meet EU environmental standards, which cover the territory of Kosovo.
 98% of electricity generation in Kosovo comes from these two old, inefficient and highly polluting lignite-fired power plants.
 There are approximately 1,900,000 customers and 60,000 employees in different sectors.

 Automotive components industry

-Shock Absorber Factory Prishtina and Ramiz Sadiku are the two best known flagships of automotive component industrialization in Kosovo, which produced primarily car seats and small vehicle parts, which produced shock absorbers for various well-known brands such as British Armstrong, German Susta as well as French Peugeot among others.
+Shock Absorber Factory Pristina and Ramiz Sadiku are the two best known flagships of automotive component industrialization in Kosovo, which produced primarily car seats and small vehicle parts, which produced shock absorbers for various well-known brands such as British Armstrong, German Susta as well as French Peugeot among others.
 Between 1989 and 1990 the Shock Absorber Factory employed over 1,500 workers and produced 3.3 million units each year.

-Ferrous Industry
+Ferrous industry

-First industrial object was built in Peć (1968), 8,400 workers worked in this Industry (1987).
+First industrial object was built in Peja (1968), 8,400 workers worked in this Industry (1987).
 In Prizren, Factory 'Famipa'- accessories for kitchen and sanitary fittings of gold and silver.
 In Gjakovë 'Metaliku', 'Metalac' in Janjevë, 'Vinex' in Viti and reinforcement steel factory in Podujevë.
 This industry produced metal packaging, stoves, and tin and steel constructions, aluminum utensils, etc.

-Non-ferrous Industry
+Non-ferrous industry

 Given that Kosovo was rich in non-ferrous metals (magnesium, marl, cement, kaolin for tiles, clay, quartz, gravel, etc.).
-The quicklime and slaked lime were produced in Kaçanik and the cement was produced in Elez Han (240,000 tons per year).
+The quicklime and slaked lime were produced in Kaçanik and the cement was produced in Hani i Elezit (240,000 tons per year).

-The bricks and tiles were produced in Pristina, Podujevo, Skenderaj, Peć and Gjakova, and this Industry employed more than 12,000 workers (2014).
+The bricks and tiles were produced in Pristina, Podujevë, Skenderaj, Peja and Gjakova, and this Industry employed more than 12,000 workers (2014).

-Paper Industry
+Paper industry

 Wood and paper industry were placed in some centres, where they produced planks, panel boards and plywood, parquet, doors, windows, chairs, tables, various furniture, paper, wrapping papers.

-City of Pejë, as an area rich in forests has prompted the development of this industry and had the most famous Factory 'Wood Combine and Furniture Factory'.
+City of Peja, as an area rich in forests has prompted the development of this industry and had the most famous Factory 'Wood Combine and Furniture Factory'.

-In Deçan (parquet factory); 'Radusha' (doors and windows factory) in Istog; Wallpaper and Furniture Factory in Prishinë; 'Javor' – wood processing factory in Podujevë; paper and paperboard mill in Lipjan.
+In Deçan (parquet factory); 'Radusha' (doors and windows factory) in Istog; Wallpaper and Furniture Factory in Pristina; 'Javor' – wood processing factory in Podujevë; paper and paperboard mill in Lipjan.
 This industry employed more than 8,000 workers.